 A Texas treasure of NASA fame, Houston is hot right now.
 Growing rapidly, in 2012 Houston surpassed both New York and Los Angeles as the most ethnically diverse city in the nation.
 Houston is home to an impressive food scene, a robust economy (like, really robust), great professional sports teams, and more.

-Whether you're thinking of moving to Houston because of a job offer, a graduate school, a relationship, or just for a change of pace, your friends at Bellhops want to help.
+Whether you're thinking of moving to Houston (or maybe just moving to Texas) because of a job offer, a graduate school, a relationship, or just for a change of pace, your friends at Bellhops want to help (we're movers in Houston, by the way).
 Keep reading and we'll walk you through what it's like living in Houston: where to live, where to eat, what to expect, the pros and cons, and more.
 Let's dive in.

 Eastwood is located about 3 miles east of the downtown Houston area, just north of Interstate 45 between Velasco and Hughes Streets.
 This neighborhood is popular with both young professionals and young families.